It's Time for a New Maryland Promise

 The percentage of Maryland public school students living in poverty has more than doubled since 1990—from 22% to 45%—putting our statewide student population on the verge of becoming majority low-income.
 Since the last time the state funding formula was revised nearly 20 years ago, the percentage of English language learners, who require more staff and resources to catch up and stay on track with their English-speaking peers, has doubled.
 The number of students receiving special education services has also increased markedly.
 Maryland now ranks near the bottom of all states for funding poor districts and affluent district evenly, with federal education data showing that Maryland’s poorest school districts receive 5% less state and local education funding than Maryland’s wealthiest districts.

 Marylanders overwhelmingly want to close the funding gap in the state.
 A November 2017 poll found that 72% of Marylanders said they favor “fill[ing] the multi-billion dollar funding gap that public schools in Maryland are currently facing.”
 Only 21% oppose it.
-The Kirwan Commission will deliver its final recommendations in mid-2018 and the General Assembly will consider those recommendations, along with a new funding formula, during the 2019 legislative session.
+The Kirwan Commission will deliver its final recommendations in late 2018 and the General Assembly will consider those recommendations, along with a new funding formula, during the 2019 legislative session.
 MSEA will be at the forefront of fighting for a significant increase in the resources and opportunities available to every student in Maryland.

 For the latest news on the Kirwan Commission and school funding in Maryland, visit MSEA Newsfeed.

-Fix the Fund
+Voters Overwhelmingly Pass Question 1 to Fix the Fund

 “Governor O’Malley’s already strong record of investing in our students and #1 ranked public schools only improves with the forward-looking budget that he proposed today,” said MSEA President Betty Weller.